Transgender history: Historiography

-Transgender people have existed since ancient times.
-A wide range of societies had traditional third gender roles, or otherwise accepted trans people in some form.
-A precise history is difficult because the modern concept of being transgender, and gender in general, did not develop until the mid-1900s.
-Historical understandings are thus inherently filtered through modern principles, and were largely viewed through a medical lens until the late 1900s.
-Writer Genny Beemyn points out:
+A precise history of the global occurrence of transgender people is difficult to compose because the modern concept of being transgender, and of gender in general as relevant to transgender identity, did not develop until the mid-20th century.
+Historical understandings are thus inherently filtered through modern principles, and were largely viewed through a medical lens until the late 20th century.
+LGBTQ+ scholar Genny Beemyn writes:

-Trans history has also been filtered through gay history, with some historians erasing the trans identities of historical figures such as Billy Tipton to instead promote a gay reading of their lives.
+Genny Beemyn argues that transgender history has also been filtered through gay history, identifying Billy Tipton as an example of a historical figure misrepresented by scholars as gay when a transgender reading of his life would be more appropriate.

-The absence of autobiographical accounts requires historians to assign identities to historical figures, which of course may be inaccurate.
-Author Jason Cromwell assesses that if a person indicated he was a man, modified his body to look more traditionally male, and lived his life as a man, he was a trans man; the same approach has been used to identify trans women.
-Genny Beemyn distinguishes trans people from crossdressers in the historical record by assessing that a person who crossdressed only in public did not mind exposing their dual life as a crossdresser, while those who crossdressed consistently (also in private) and sought to keep their assigned gender a secret were more likely trans.
+Absence of autobiographical accounts has resulted in historians assigning identities to historical figures, which of course may be inaccurate.
+Author Jason Cromwell assesses that if a person of the female sex indicated that they were a man, modified their body to look more traditionally male, and lived their life as a man, then he was a trans man; the same approach has been used to identify trans women.
+Genny Beemyn distinguishes trans people from crossdressers in the historical record by assessing that a person who crossdressed only in public did not mind exposing their dual life as a crossdresser, while those who crossdressed consistently (also in private) and sought to keep their sex a secret were more likely trans.

 Beemyn also distinguishes non-binary people in the historical record.
-She notes that many societies in the New World had non-binary gender roles enshrined in their society, which enraged European explorers.
+They note Indigenous societies in the "New World" who historically had non-binary gender roles enshrined in their society, which enraged European explorers.
 For example, in 1513 Vasco Núñez de Balboa killed 40 natives on the Panama Isthmus for being sodomites, as they had been assigned male at birth but were practicing female gender roles.
 Not all Europeans were as judgmental: a matter-of-fact 1564 narrative describes "hermaphrodites" as "quite common".
 An account from Edwin Thompson Denig in the first half of the 19th century describes a "neuter" gender among the Crow people.
 Denig said of it: "Strange country this, where males assume the dress and perform the duties of females, while women turn men and mate with their own sex!"
 Beemyn concludes that European writers lacked the language or cultural understanding to adequately describe the practices they were witnessing.
-Overall, she cautions not to make generalizations about native practices, since third gender roles were extremely diverse and ranged from exalted positions who were believed to have supernatural power, to denigrated underlings.
+Overall, they caution not to make generalizations about native practices, since third gender roles were extremely diverse and ranged from exalted positions who were believed to have supernatural power, to denigrated underlings.